Aortic valve stenosis care at Mayo Clinic

 Your Mayo Clinic team

-Mayo Clinic doctors trained in heart conditions (cardiologists), doctors trained in heart surgery (cardiac surgeons), imaging specialists and others collaborate as a multidisciplinary team to determine the most appropriate treatment for your condition.
+Mayo Clinic doctors cardiologists, cardiac surgeons, imaging specialists and others collaborate to determine the most appropriate treatment for your condition.
 This team approach often means doctors can evaluate you and develop a treatment plan within two or three days.

-Mayo Clinic doctors use many types of advanced imaging techniques, including echocardiography, 3-D echocardiography and transesophageal echocardiography, to accurately diagnose aortic valve disease and other heart conditions.
-Mayo doctors perform more than 90,000 echocardiograms each year.
+Advanced diagnosis and treatment.
+Mayo Clinic doctors use advanced imaging techniques, including 3D echocardiography and transesophageal echocardiography, to accurately diagnose aortic valve disease and other heart conditions.

-Mayo Clinic cardiac surgeons perform innovative surgical procedures to conduct aortic valve repair or replacement.
+Mayo's cardiac surgeons perform innovative surgical procedures to conduct aortic valve repair or replacement.
 They may use less invasive procedures, such as TAVR, to replace a narrowed aortic valve.

 The Mayo Clinic experience and patient stories